By Eden Gallery,

 There are countless forms of art.
 When it comes to visual arts, there are generally 3 types: decorative, commercial, and fine art.

 The broader definition of “the arts” covers everything from painting through theatre, music, architecture, and more.
-However, the visual arts are those artistic creations that we can see, like sculpture or paintings.
+However, the visual arts are those artistic creations that we can see, like sculptures or paintings.

 Subcategories exist in each of these art types, and these art forms can be representational, abstract, or non-objective.
 Broader visual art forms include art forms such as painting, sculpture, costume or fashion design, drawing, printmaking, ceramics, photography, video, filmmaking, graphic or commercial design, crafts, and architecture.